ccmucdenver/ccm-docs/docs/facilities.md

 *   Network of workstations and servers, connected by 1Gbs Ethernet, with 10Gbs uplink to the campus backbone.

 ## Software
-*   The network uses a common SLURM batch scheduler, integrated with clusters from other department (chemistry, biology).
+*   The network uses a common SLURM batch scheduler, integrated with clusters from other department in the College of Liberal Arts and Sciences (chemistry, biology).
-*   Installed software on the computing network includes MATLAB, R, and Gnu compilers.
+*   Installed software on the computing network includes MATLAB, R, and GNU compilers.
+Additional software can be installed on request.
 *   A large collection of software is available to CU Denver students and faculty through the Office of Information for free or at reduced costs, including a MATLAB site license.

 ## Personnel Resources